cjacker/opensource-toolchain-fpga/README.md

 # Toolchain overview:

-* HDL Coding and Verification: iverilog for verilog, ghdl for VHDL.
+* Design and Verification: iverilog for verilog, ghdl for VHDL, verilator for verilog.
 * Synthesis: yosys and ghdl-yosys-plugin
+* Equivalence checking: yosys
 * Place and route: nextpnr with multiple backend(iCE40, ECP5, GOWIN, etc.)
 * Flashing tool: various different tools for different FPGA family
 * Other tools: gtkwave (waveform viewer), digitaljs (simulator), etc.

-As mentioned above, the article "[Yosys+nextpnr: an Open Source Framework from Verilog to Bitstream for Commercial FPGAs](https://arxiv.org/pdf/1903.10407.pdf)" describes Yosys/Nextpnr framework very clearly and briefly, I suggest you must read it first before continuing, then you should be able to understand the architechture of the toolchain and the input/output of every step.

-# HDL Coding and Verification
+# Design and Verification

+NOTE, all codes used in this chapter are provided within this repo.

-## Verilog
+## iVerilog

 Icarus Verilog is a opensource Verilog simulation and synthesis tool.
 It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
 For batch simulation, the compiler can generate an intermediate form called vvp assembly.
 This intermediate form is executed by the `vvp` command.
 For synthesis, the compiler generates netlists in the desired format.